-ARTICLE VI.
-CHARTER AMENDMENTS.
+ARTICLE VI. - CHARTER AMENDMENTS

-Section 6.01.
-Procedure to Amend.
+Sec.
+6.01. - Procedure to Amend.

-(a) Procedure.
+- (a) Procedure.
 This Charter may be amended in accordance with the provisions of Section 5.03 of the Home Rule Charter of Miami-Dade County.
-The Council shall adopt an ordinance to implement this Article.

-(b) Results of election.
+The Council shall adopt an ordinance to implement this Article. - (b) Results of election.
 If conflicting amendments are adopted at the same election, the one receiving the greatest number of affirmative votes shall prevail to the extent of such conflict.

-Section 6.02.
-Charter revision.
+Sec.
+6.02. - Charter revision.

-(a) Charter Commission.
+- (a) Charter Commission.
 At its first regular meeting in November, 2008, and every fifth year thereafter, the Council shall appoint and fund a Charter revision commission (the "Charter Commission").
 The Charter Commission shall commence its proceedings within 15 days after appointment by the Council.
 If the Charter Commission determines that a revision is needed, it shall draft such amendments to this Charter as it deems appropriate and submit the same to the Council not later than April 1st of the year following appointment.
-The Council shall, not less than 60 days or more than 120 days after submission of the proposed amendments to the Proposed amendments to the proposed amendments to the provisions of Section 6.01.
+The Council shall, after submission of the proposed amendments to the Council, submit the proposed amendments to the electors of the City in accordance with the provisions of Section 6.01, in either an election in August of even-numbered years to coincide with the statewide and countywide primary election or an election in November of even-numbered years to coincide with the statewide, countywide, and city wide regular election. - (b) Composition.

-(b) Composition.
 The Charter Commission shall consist of five electors residing in the City, one of whom shall have served as a member of the previous Charter Commission.
 Each Member of the Council shall appoint one elector to the Charter Commission.